Blue Flower

 I cut the pallet in half and we used bricks and rubble at the bottom to make a space for Hedgehogs.
 We put bricks between pallet sections to give an extra layer, finished off with another wooden layer at the top.
 A panel from my old carport was used to make a waterproof roof.

-We then loaded up all the leftover materials into the trailer, dropping off the weeds, leaves and Pine cones in the compost bay and the wood, plastic sheets and other materials in the container.
-We saved the best left over Pine cones in case we make another habitat.
+We then loaded up all the leftover materials into the trailer, we dropped off the weeds, leaves and Pine cones in the compost bay and the wood, plastic sheets and other materials in the container.
+We saved the best left over Pine cones for making another small habitat.
 Just as we finished, Debra arrived with Hector, we showed off our work, discussed the two grant projects and threw sticks for Hector.
 In the afternoon the moon appeared and the mist came back over the fields and mill.

 Eddie brought two seed feeders for the birds which he filled up and put in the trees, these are the first items purchased for the Green Community Grant.
 At the next work party we plan to make a display feature for the boiling house foundations, this will be part of the Wildflower Meadow project.